amantham20/AQS/README.md

-# AQS — Agile Quick Search
+# AQS — Aman's Quick Search

 A blazing-fast CLI tool to fuzzy-search your shell command history using `fzf`.
 Find and re-run recent commands instantly.